-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.

 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2603 C1 Total first-time, first-year (freshman) women who applied 4077 C1 Total first-time, first-year (freshman) men who were admitted 852 C1 Total first-time, first-year (freshman) women who were admitted 1431 C1 Total full-time, first-time, first-year (freshman) men who enrolled 226 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 329 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+mio moro cabooquomay oriorca aamiicolom C1 Total first-time, first-year (freshman) men who applied 2350 N=5946 C1 Total first-time, first-year (freshman) women who applied 3596

+C1 C1 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 847 1359 N=2206 (37% of appplied) C 1 Total full-time, first-time, first-year (freshman) men who enrolled 212

+Total part-time, first-year (freshman) men who enrolled 0

+(23% of N=506 admitted who enrolled)

+C1 Total full-time, first-time, first-year (freshman) women who enrolled C1 Total part-time, first-time, first-year (freshman) women who enrolled 0